SDU-EDC/PowerXLab-Tools/README.md

 	- Usage
 ### AFAC V2.1
 	Auxiliary Decision-Making Toolkit for Power System Frequency Analysis and Control
-	A software package developed in Python and Fortran for frequency analysis and control of the power system with high peneration of renewable energy sources.
+	A software toolbox developed in Python and Fortran for frequency analysis and control of the power system with high peneration of renewable energy sources.
 	- Requirements
 		PYTHON 2.7 (or higher)